t0y-lab/t0y-creed/creed/c-2-tokenomics.md

 ### **Mathematical Derivations and Function Graphs**

+The approximations involved in the following functions will retain two decimal places, and ultimately, percentages will be directly rounded to the nearest whole number in the engineering application.

 #### _**YOKE**_** Inflation Adjustment Function**

 The mathematical function used to adjust the inflation rate of _YOKE_ based on its destruction rate is detailed here.
 This includes the use of the Hyperbolic Tangent function to model the inflation curve dynamically.